Last Supper (Castagno): Description

 Although the Last Supper is described in all four Gospels, Castagno's fresco seems most closely aligned with the account in the Gospel of John, in which eleven of the apostles are confused and the devil "enters" Judas when Jesus announces one of his followers will betray him.
 Saint John's posture of innocent slumber neatly contrasts with Judas's tense, upright pose and exaggeratedly pointed facial features.
 Except for Judas, Christ and his apostles, including the recumbent St John, all have a translucent disc of a halo above their heads.

-The detail and naturalism of this fresco portray the ways in which Castagno departed from earlier artistic styles.
-The hand positions of the final pair of apostles on either end of the fresco mirror each other with accomplished realism.
+The fresco is notable for its detail and naturalism.
 The colors of the apostles' robes and their postures contribute to the balance of the piece.
 The highly detailed marble walls hearken back to Roman "First Style" wall paintings, and the pillars and griffon statues recall Classical sculpture and trompe-l'œil painting.
-Furthermore, the color highlights in the hair of the figures, flowing robes, and perspective in the halos foreshadow advancements.
+The halos are depicted in perspective.

 The Last Supper was a major work by Andrea del Castagno and his studio.
-The quality of figures and details can be uneven.
-The right hand of St Peter appears to be replaced by a left hand.
+The quality of figures and details is uneven; the right hand of St Peter appears to be replaced by a left hand.
 Some figures have a remote detachment from emotion, typical of early High Renaissance style, and exemplified by the style of Piero della Francesca.
-This work, located in the refectory of a convent of cloistered nuns, may or may not have been seen by Leonardo da Vinci was familiar with this work before he painted his far more emotional own Last Supper.
+This work, located in the refectory of a convent of cloistered nuns, may have been seen by Leonardo da Vinci before he painted his own far more emotional Last Supper.

 The fresco is in an excellent state of conservation, in part because it remained behind a plaster wall for more than a century.
-The contemporary fresco by Castagno on the top register, not protected, shows the more degradation, and depicts the Crucifixion, flanked by the Resurrection and Burial of Christ.
+The contemporary fresco by Castagno on the top register, not protected, shows more degradation, and depicts the Crucifixion, flanked by the Resurrection and Burial of Christ.